RupdeepDev/myproject/README.md

 # myproject
-This is a simple blog-post website using the django framework based on python.
+This is a simple blog-post website made using the django framework based on python.

 The [website](http://rupdeepfazal123.pythonanywhere.com/) is live at pythonanywhere.com